Sandown 500: Return of Supercars

 The Sandown 500 returned to the V8 Supercars calendar in 2012, replacing the Phillip Island 500 to again become the traditional lead-in race to the Bathurst 1000.
 The format used at the Phillip Island 500 from 2008 to 2012 was brought to Sandown, with two short races on Saturday used to set the grid.
 Each co-driver has to drive one of the two races.
 From 2013, the event became part of the newly formed Pirtek Enduro Cup within the Supercars season, along with the series' other two-driver races, the Bathurst 1000 and Gold Coast 600.
 Triple Eight Race Engineering dominated on the return to the track, with wins from 2012 to 2014.
 2015 saw Winterbottom win the Sandown 500 for a second time, having first tasted success in 2006, leading home a Prodrive Racing Australia one-two finish.

 From 2016 onwards, the newly-renamed Supercars Championship promoted the event as a "retro round", with several teams adopting one-off liveries for the event.
 The idea was loosely inspired by NASCAR's Bojangles' 500, that since 2015 has become a "retro round".
 The race itself saw Garth Tander, driving with 2012 winner Warren Luff, win his first Sandown 500 in mixed conditions, holding off Shane van Gisbergen by under half a second.
 The race was shortened by 18 laps following a first lap crash involving James Golding that damaged the turn 6 tyre barrier which needed to be repaired.
 The 2017 event was again shortened due to a lap one crash at turn 6, this time involving Taz Douglas.
-Cameron Waters and Richie Stanaway won the race, the first race victories of both of their Supercars careers.
+Cam Waters and Richie Stanaway won the race, the first race victories of both of their Supercars careers.
 In 2018, Triple Eight Race Engineering dominated the event, scoring a clean sweep of the three podium positions, led by Whincup and Paul Dumbrell who won their third Sandown 500 together.